A cutting-edge endurance training and racing method developed through a lifetime of intensive field-tested research, teaching, training and racing.

 Even the pursuit of combat is not called martial sports.
 Shane Eversfield, Founder and C.E.W. of Kaizen-durance explains:

-“To realize your highest potential, you must balance your goal-drive for desired the finish line with a patient and hyper-mindful pursuit of mastery through diligent and consistent practice.
-Athletes often fixate on the end goal – eyes on the prize – and stumble over obvious pitfalls, leaving them injured, ill or burned-out.
-If the martial artist does this, s/he will end up injured, or worse.”
+“To realize your highest potential, you must balance your goal-drive for a specific result at the finish line with a patient and hyper-mindful pursuit of mastery through diligent and consistent practice.
+Athletes often fixate on the end goal – eyes on the prize – and stumble over obvious pitfalls, resulting in injury, illness or burn-out.
+If the martial artist does this while fighting, s/he will end up injured, or worse.”

 A Deeper Look

 Kaizen-durance is not “mind over matter”.
 It is the discovery and cultivation of mind IN matter.
-Shane Eversfield, founder of Kaizen-durance calls this “kinetic intelligence”.
+Shane Eversfield, founder of Kaizen-durance calls this “kinetic intelligence”, or K.I.
 He has devoted the past four decades to the study of neural fitness and its application to endurance sports.
 (Scroll down to find out about his 2016 Kaizen-durance 500 ultra event.)

 Caution: As a practice, Kaizen-durance is deep and systemic.
 It permeates well beyond athletic performance.
 Through your Kaizen-durance practice, you will also develop the skills to transform any form of stress in your daily life into a rich opportunity to build “life fitness”.